-So you've resolved to get more exercise and tone those muscles, but you're daunted by gyms (and gym fees).
+So you've resolved to get more exercise and tone those muscles, but you're daunted by gyms or find it difficult to get out of the house.
 Having a cross trainer (AKA an elliptical trainer) at home could be a good alternative: an all-round workout with no gym fees, no queues, available when it suits you.

 Why a cross trainer instead of a treadmill or exercise bike?

-Cross trainers, also called elliptical trainers, have a smooth, flowing movement like a mix of cross-country skiing and slow running.
-The advantage is that it uses both your upper and lower body, unlike exercise bikes and treadmills.
-While treadmills are also very popular, many people just don't like to run: they find it jarring or difficult.
-A cross trainer is the closest action you can get to running, without the jarring.
+Cross trainers, also called elliptical trainers, have a smooth, flowing movement like a mix of cross-country skiing, cycling and slow running.
+One advantage is that it uses both your upper and lower body, unlike exercise bikes and treadmills.
+While treadmills are also very popular, many people just don't like to run, find it difficult, or can't run due to injury.
+A cross trainer provides a low-impact aerobic workout, and is the closest action you can get to running without the jarring.

 If the cross trainer sounds interesting but you've never used one before, it could be worth signing up for a one-time gym visit to try the various types of exercise machines and see which one suits you best.
 A good sports equipment store will also have various machines to try, but you might not be able to spend as long on each one, and you might cop some pressure from the salesperson, too.